 After all, when the game start, most players are used to holding certain angles, and unless you have insane reflexes (or are cheating), snapping to an enemy agent that’s flying by at the speed of light is an unlikely scenario.

 While it’s definitely hard to counter a close-quarters play or kill the enemy boostee on the fly, once they land, they’re basically sitting ducks!

-They can’t precisely control the exact location they’ll land in, and more often than not, they’ll end up entirely out in the open, with their teammates too far out to provide any kind of support or help, at least for another few seconds.
+They can’t precisely control the exact location they’ll land in, and more often than not, they’ll end up entirely out in the open.
+Due to this, these tactics are rarely seen by immortal or radiant valorant accounts in competitive play.

 While “runboosting” isn’t anything new in itself and VALORANT is no stranger to funny and wildly unpredictable glitches popping up during their closed beta – this recently uncovered Jett trick is definitely of the craziest and funniest mechanics that we’ve seen in the up and coming shooter, by far.

 But what does the future hold for this hilarious agent interaction in VALORANT?